-“To measure the effectiveness of your content you can track website sessions, pageviews, and percentage of new users inside Google Analytics.
+“To measure the effectiveness of your content you can track website sessions, pageviews, and percentage of new users inside Google Analytics or using a data visualization tool like a marketing dashboard.
 That way, you can determine the value of each content piece and see if they lead to any real conversions.”

 Melanie Musson of Discount-Car-Insurance.org adds: “Time on-page is an important factor to measure.
 If your audience is spending time on your page, that means you’re keeping their interest.
 Your content is doing its job.”

 To make this easier to see, Erin Balsa of The Predictive Index recommends to “use a data visualization tool like Domo to get a centralized look at all your most important metrics and how they’re trending over time.”